-When you sell products in your online store, it’s easy to let inventory management slide, as virtual sales happen without you needing to lay eyes on physical inventory.
-Yet, knowing the basics of how to manage your inventory can help you avoid costly inventory disasters that can leave your store on the brink of ruin.
-Here’s how to set up a smooth-running inventory system.
+When you sell products in your online store, it’s easy to let inventory management slide, as virtual sales happen without the need to lay eyes on your physical inventory.
+However, knowing the basics of how to manage your inventory helps you avoid costly inventory issues that can leave your store rushing to fulfill orders.
+Attend to a few key components and you’re well on your way to setting up a smooth-running inventory system.

 Regardless of whether your online store is new or you’ve been in business a while, you need to come up with solid numbers when ordering items for inventory.
-Since you’re not a fortune teller, there’s no way to know for sure how many products are going to sell ahead of time, so you must use a rough estimate.
-You can base your estimate on sales for the next three to six months, or longer.
-Forecasting is easier when you calculate using current growth rate, previous year sales, market trends, existing contracts or subscriptions, and upcoming advertising.
+Since you’re not a fortune teller, there’s no way to know for sure how many products are going to sell ahead of time, so you use a rough estimate.
+You can base your estimate on sales from the past three to six months, or longer.
+Forecasting is easier when you calculate using:

 The trick to good inventory ordering is to not order too much or too little.
-Order too many items and you run the risk of having unsold items languishing in a warehouse, costing you precious funds that are better spent elsewhere.
-Order too few items and your store’s reputation might take a big hit when orders are cancelled due to lack of supply.
+Order too many items, and you run the risk of having unsold items languishing in a warehouse, costing you precious funds that could be better spent elsewhere.
+Order too few items and your store’s reputation might take a hit when orders cancel due to lack of supply.
 With a quality inventory management system in place, forecasting accuracy should improve over time.

 Par levels are a basic concept of inventory management, and this term refers to the minimum amount of inventory you have in stock for each type of product sold.
-Par levels fluctuate depending on how much stock is ordered and how much of it sells at any given time.
-Ideally, you want to set up a system that automatically tracks this information.
+Par levels fluctuate depending on how much stock you order and how much of it sells at any given time.
+Ideally, it’s a good idea to set up a system that automatically tracks this information.
 Imagine how difficult it is trying to manually keep track of numerous inventory items month-by-month.
-Losing track of par levels can lead to your store running out of a popular item, as well as angry customers who vow to never shop with you again.
+Losing track of par levels can lead to your store running out of a popular item, and in turn to angry customers who vow to never shop with you again.
 To avoid this scenario, make a point of checking par levels every few months so you can take quick action to increase stock before a sudden sales surge erupts.